Jacob-Safeer/Jacob_Ladder/README.md

 done
 ```
 Change the <local_container_name> to match the one you created.
 Change the command lines to fit the px4 version you are using and mission you are aiming to execute.
-* precision_land folder
+* precision_land tab
     - in the default 'aruco' world, use precision_land.launch.py
     - in the custom 'moving_platform' world, use track_follow.launch.py
-* aruco_tracker folder
+* aruco_tracker tab
     - for px4 1.15.x, use aruco_tracker.launch.py
     - for px4 1.16.x,
--- default 'aruco' world: use v1_16_tracker.launch.py
+        + default 'aruco' world, use v1_16_tracker.launch.py
--- custom 'moving_platform' world, use moving_aruco.launch.py
+        + custom 'moving_platform' world, use moving_aruco.launch.py

 Launch QGC:
 ```